DuncanLab/OpenMaze/README.md

    7. Click the project to Open it in Unity.
 If prompted to update Unity to the newest version click no.

 Congratulations!
 You have set up the Open Maze project.
-To begin using the software in your experiment, please take a look at our video tutorials at https://duncanlab.github.io/OpenMazeSite
+To start building your OpenMaze experiment, visit the OpenMaze website an check out our User's Manual and tutorial videos
+https://duncanlab.github.io/OpenMazeSite

 ## Release History / Change log